 Note that spaces are accepted in this field.
-The Prestige has a prepackaged filter set, NetBIOS_WAN, that blocks NetBIOS packets (call protocol filter = 1).
+The Prestige has a prepackaged filter set, NetBIOS_WAN, that blocks NetBIOS packets.
 Include this in the call filter sets if you want to prevent NetBIOS packets from triggering calls to a remote node.